vladigleba/vladigleba.github.io/source/_posts/2014-05-30-how-to-do-autocomplete-in-rails-using-redis.markdown

 ## Code Walk-Through

-Alright, now let’s go over the code.
+All right, now let’s go over the code.
 Phindee has a model called `Place` for storing all the places that have a happy hour, and I’m simply looping over each record stored in it.
 The reason why I’m doing `Place.find_each` instead of `Place.all.each` is the `find_each()` method works in batches of 1000.
 This means that if I have thousands of records in my database, `find_each()` will load into memory only 1000 at a time, instead of loading them all at once and possibly overwhelming the server, which is the case with `Place.all.each`.

 For each place, I’m using the `upto()` method to loop over the place’s name n times, where n is the number of characters in the name minus 1 (you’ll see why we’re doing minus 1 later).
 For example, let’s say the place name is “via delizia”.
 Our n value would be 10 because the length of the name is 11, but minus 1 brings it down to 10, so we would iterate over the name 10 times.